dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue.md

 Some vue component libraries have been produced according to the `vetur` specification, such as `Element UI`, `Onsen UI`, `Bootstrap Vue` and other frameworks.

-These frameworks are installed in npm or installed in the new HBuilderX template, which can directly implement code prompts.
+These frameworks are installed in npm or installed in the new HBuilderX template, which can implement code prompts.

 <img src="/static/snapshots/vue/hint_6.png" style="zoom: 50%;border: 1px solid #eee;" />

-### Built-in snippets / setup owned snippets
+### Built-in snippets / Setup owned snippets

 Type `v`, you can see a large number of vue snippets in hints.